-A course designed to introduce the physician assistant student to medical ethics and various professional topics that affect the practicing physician assistant.
-The course focus is on the medical and non-medical aspects of the profession such as: history of the physician assistant profession, laws and regulations governing physician assistant practice and education, human experimentation, abortion, care for the dying, euthanasia, reimbursement issues, and professional behavior.
+This course is a seminar designed to introduce the physician assistant (PA) student to various professional topics and medical ethics that affect the practicing physician assistant.
+The course focus is on the medical and non-medical aspects of the profession such as: history of the Physician Assistant (PA) profession, laws and regulations governing physician assistant practice, education, professional behavior and some of the most important ethical issues in medicine, public health, and caring for diverse communities.